Criminal Justice Certification in Missouri

 If you’re looking for a career that can put you in a position to change society for the better, criminal justice is a field that is full of potential.
 At criminal justice certificate programs in Missouri, you can learn about in-demand careers and which skills you need to impress employers.

-Missouri is in the middle of major systemic changes in its criminal justice system, with many advocates pushing for the state to accept “ban the box” initiatives (Kansas City Star, 2016).
+Missouri is in the middle of major systemic changes in its criminal justice system, with many advocates pushing for the state to accept “ban the box” initiatives (St. Louis Post-Dispatch, 2018).
 These changes create a new demand for professionals with different types of expertise, making this an excellent time to explore your career options.

 What Kind of Criminal Justice Certificates are Available in Missouri?

-Technical certificates are a convenient alternative to an Associate’s degree.
-While an Associate’s degree can often take up to two years of full-time study, you may be able to complete your certificate in one or two semesters.
+Technical certificates are a convenient alternative to an associate degree.
+While an associate degree can often take up to two years of full-time study, you may be able to complete your certificate in one or two semesters.
 Of course, specific hour and credit requirements depend on which school and which program you choose.